Changes to bowel cancer treatments during the coronavirus pandemic

 - You might be able to have your treatment at home if it’s available in a tablet form.

-- Your clinical team might suggest you take a treatment break when risk of coronavirus is high.
+- Your clinical team might suggest you take a treatment break.
+This could be longer than six weeks..

 - Some of your usual appointments and check-ups might change.
 For example, you might have blood tests locally or have more appointments over the phone or via video.